Skip to content

 According to NASDAQ, USD 3.1tn illicit money laundering flowed through the global financial system in 2023.

-Money laundering crimes were USD 783bn drug trafficking, USD 347bn human trafficking and USD 12bn terrorist financing.
+Money laundering crimes included USD 783bn drug trafficking, USD 347bn human trafficking, and USD 12bn terrorist financing.

-Money laundering estimates are the money flowing in/out of the banking systems but exclude transactions in cryptocurrencies.
+NB: money flowing in/out of banking systems, exclude transactions in cryptocurrencies.

 How big is global fraud?